djangulo/britecore_application/README.md

-# Denis Angulo's BriteCore project submission
+# Denis Angulo's project submission

 ## TOC<a name="toc"></a>